koajs/static-cache/README.md

 # Koa Static Cache [![Build Status](https://travis-ci.org/jonathanong/koa-static-cache.png)](https://travis-ci.org/jonathanong/koa-static-cache)

 Static server for koa.
-Caches files' and their metadata in memory.
+Caches files' metadata in memory.
-Any file changes requires a process restart.

-You should __not__ use this for serving any large files.
-This is only useful for small assets such as icons or Javascript/CSS.
+Optionally store the memory as well - streams by default.
+There is no directory or `index.html` support.

 ## API